TorchedArchive/doterite/README.md

 + Animation (when graphics are done)
 + Settings

-## Taking Code & Assets
-I beg of you, please credit me if you are using my code.
-Don't just copy paste and say you wrote it.
-I also don't want you taking and using any of my assets without permission from me.
-Message me on Discord, I'm on the Love2D server.
-SamuraiStacks#7806

 ## Contribution
 You can fork this repo and make any changes that you wish, and submit a pull request.
 If you added/fixed something, I will make it official.